lusin-throwaway/RedYellowGreen/README.md

         - Done orders are out of scope of this dashboard and are removed from the view
     - Implementation:
         - A table of equipment that indicates the equipment title and has a button 'see more details'
-        - On clickin a specific equipments 'see more details' - a side panel opens that allows for scheduling new orders - a button 'schedule new order', and shows the history of states for that piece of equipment - a table with columns (state, timestamp)
+        - On clicking a specific equipment 'see more details' button - a side panel opens that allows for scheduling new orders - a button 'schedule new order', and shows the history of states for that piece of equipment - a table with columns (state, timestamp)
         - A second table of all global orders, with columns (order number, assigned equipment title, equipment state).
         - Live updates on equipment state changes.
         - When an order is marked as done by a worker - it's removed from this view.